Section 1 - Introduction to Scales

 Grouping and Combining Notes to Form Ragas

-You can group the twelve notes in an octave in hundreds of ways to make five-note, six-note, seven-note, eight-note, nine-note, ten-note...even twelve-note ragas.
+You can group the twelve notes in an octave in hundreds of ways to make five-note ragas, six-note, seven-note, eight-note, nine-note, ten-note...even twelve-note ragas.
 You can have ragas that use a certain number of notes in ascent and a different number in descent.
 You can create variations at the microtonal level.
 There are other ways in which the same set of notes can be combined in different ways to create melody types that are distinct enough to warrant independent raga status.

 Of course, not all the permutations you can come up with, mathematically speaking, are pleasant.
 So, a rough formula was created for grouping or combining notes to make it easier to come up with pleasing ragas.
 A raga must comprise a minimum of five notes in an octave (three-note scales are used in religious chanting, but they are not versatile enough for music.
 I do know of one four-note raga, but it is not very widely sung).
 All ragas must include the root note sa.
-All ragas must include either one or both of the notes ma (the fourth) and pa (the fifth).
-A raga may use both the natural and flat/sharp versions of any of the variable note (re, ga, ma, dha, ni), but not in succession (this rule has a few exceptions).
+All ragas must include at least one or both of the notes ma (the fourth) or pa (the fifth).
+A raga may use both the natural and flat/sharp versions of any of the variable notes (re, ga, ma, dha, ni), but not in succession (this rule has a few exceptions).

-Check out Sections 2, 3 and 4 for numerous examples, simple audio demonstrations and excerpts from real performances of many ragas of different kinds.
-But first, I would suggest that you read the Rhythms page and take a look at the video demonstrations there for a much better understanding of how melody is structured around rhythm and how artists improvise within a given rhythm structure.
+Check out Sections 2, 3 and 4 for examples, simple audio demonstrations and excerpts from real performances of many ragas of different kinds.
+But first, I would suggest that you read the Rhythms page and take a look at the video demonstrations there for a better understanding of how melody is structured around rhythm and how artists improvise within a given rhythm structure.
 And before that, let me tell you about fixed raga compositions and the role they play.

 Fixed Raga Compositions